 Encoursa is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: NASBAregistry.org.

 Date & Time

-- Multiple attendees: Each attendee should register separately for the webinar.
+- Multiple Attendees on Webinars: Each attendee should register separately for the webinar.
 If more than 1 attendee participated from the same device, please contact us after the event to let us know.
 For group signups for paid events, please contact us.